Jammu, Kashmir, and Ladakh

 From 1339 to 1586, Kashmir was ruled by Muslim sultans who brought Islamic influence to the region.
 Following this period, the Mughals took control in 1586 under Emperor Akbar, initiating a long stint of Mughal rule that lasted until 1752.
 This era was known for significant developments in art, architecture, and culture, alongside the consolidation of power.
 At this time, the region was also influenced by the Sufi tradition of Islam, introduced two centuries prior by Nund Rishi.

 The Mughal era was succeeded by Afghan rule (after Ahmad Shah Durrani conquered Kashmir in 1752 CE) from 1753 to 1819, a period characterized by political instability and less cultural flourishing compared to the Mughal administration.
 In 1819, the Sikhs under Maharaja Ranjit Singh defeated the Sultans and annexed Kashmir, leading to a Sikh rule that lasted until 1846.
-This period saw administrative reforms but was also marked by religious persecution.
+This period was marked by administrative reforms, but it was also characterised by religious persecution (Government of India, 1908).

 Jammu, Kashmir and Ladakh

-The state of Jammu and Kashmir earlier referred to itself as Riyasat e Jammu wa Kashmir wa Ladakh wa Tibet (Kingdom of Jammu, Kashmir, Ladakh, and Tibet).
+The state of Jammu and Kashmir was formerly referred to as Riyasat e Jammu wa Kashmir wa Ladakh wa Tibet (Kingdom of Jammu, Kashmir, Ladakh, and Tibet).
 Jammu has historically been associated with the Dogra dynasty, either directly ruled by them or under the larger dominion of Delhi or within the jurisdiction of the Suba of Punjab.
 Jammu and Kashmir became one political/administrative unit only after the Anglo-Sikh War of 1846.
-While much of the focus and contention has been on the Kashmir Valley, other areas such as Jammu have not received as much attention in discourse.
-The perspectives and interests of people in frontier regions like Ladakh, Chitral, Gilgit, Baltistan, and Tibet have been further marginalized in mainstream discussions.
+While much of the focus and contention have been on the Kashmir Valley, other areas such as Jammu have not received as much attention in discourse.
+The perspectives and interests of people in frontier regions like Ladakh, Chitral, Gilgit, Baltistan, and Tibet have been further marginalised in mainstream discussions.
+While the term "Riyasat" broadly encompassed these frontier regions, Dogra control over distant areas like Chitral and parts of Tibet was often limited and short-lived (Chopra, 2021).

 Ladakh

 In the early 17th century, Ladakh was an independent state with its religious affiliations under the influence of the Dalai Lama and Tibetan Buddhism.
 By the mid-18th century (1834), Ladakh was invaded by the Dogra forces from Jammu under the leadership of Zorawar Singh, which led to its incorporation into the princely state of Jammu and Kashmir.
 General Zorawar Singh's military campaigns significantly extended the Dogra territory.
-He successfully annexed Gilgit-Baltistan in 1839/40, extending his control over areas such as Yasin, Humza, Darel, Chilas, Chitral, and Nagar.
-In 1841, he launched an ambitious but ultimately unsuccessful campaign into Tibet.
-This period marked a significant expansion of the Dogra influence in the region, shaping its political landscape over the ensuing years.
-Under the Dogra rule, Ladakh became a strategic region on the northern frontier of India.
-It served as a commercial and cultural bridge between Central Asia and the Indian subcontinent along the Silk Route.
+He successfully annexed Gilgit-Baltistan in 1839/40, extending his control over areas such as Yasin, Humza, Darel, Chilas, Chitral, and Nagar (Chopra, 2021).

 Anglo Sikh War and Dogra Rule